kkb75281/skapi-database-html-template/README.md

 - List post in order of most liked, most recent
 - Seach post via hashtag
 - Fetching more data (Pagination)
+- Subscribing to users and fetching subscription feeds

 ...All in a single HTML file - **welcome.html**